popandpeek/MASS-CUDA/README.md

 # MASS CUDA README #

+Copyright University of Washington

 ### What is this repository for? ###

 * This repo is for MASS CUDA library use and development.
-It contains the MASS CUDA library and applications using it - Heat 2D, SugarScape and test application.
+It contains the MASS CUDA library and applications using it - Heat 2D, SugarScape, BrainGrid and test application.

 ### How do I get set up? ###